jeantimex/klotski/README.md

 ## Benchmark

+The average running time is calculated by solving each of the game 100 times.

 | Game  | Min Steps | Avg.
 Time (ms) |
 | ----- | --------- | -------------- |
 | 横刀立马 | 81 | 65.717 |